Brave6/pit-stop-paradise/README.md

 # Pit Stop Paradise
 [![Ask DeepWiki](https://devin.ai/assets/askdeepwiki.png)](https://deepwiki.com/Brave6/pit-stop-paradise)

-Pit Stop Paradise is a native Android application designed for a recreational vehicle service center, such as a go-kart track or car wash.
-The app allows users to browse services, book appointments, view special offers, and manage their profiles.
-It is built with modern Android development practices, including MVVM architecture, Hilt for dependency injection, and Retrofit for network communication.
+Pit Stop Paradise is a native Android application designed for a theme park specializing in racing and karting experiences.
+The app allows users to browse rides and services, such as Turbo Kart 3000 for karting, Classic Cruiser Ride for a classic experience, and the Racing Simulator Pod for realistic racing simulation.
+Users can book appointments, view special offers, and manage their profiles.
+The app is built with modern Android development practices, including MVVM architecture, Hilt for dependency injection, and Retrofit for network communication.
 ## Features
 - **User Authentication**: Secure user registration and login functionality.
 - **Session Management**: Persistent login sessions using Jetpack DataStore.